Adillwma/QuantumHarmonics/README.md

 </div>

-We can now use the same method as outlined in section 1 to create the kinetic energy term matrix $D$ and add it to the potential $V$, to find the Hamiltonian matrix $H$.
+We can now use the same method as outlined in [Part 1](#Part-1---The-Quantum-Harmonic-Oscillator) to create the kinetic energy term matrix $D$ and add it to the potential $V$, to find the Hamiltonian matrix $H$.
 We agin use our linear algebra solver to find the eigenvalues and eigenvectors of $H$, and compare the results to the expected eigenvalues and wavefunctions, this time for the Hydrogen atom.

-#### NOTE:
-We must use a range of $r$ such that the wavefunction become negligible, and a large number of $r$ points, at least 1000, to ensure the numerical solutions stability as demonstrated in [Appendix Section 2.1](#Appendix_stability).
+##### *NOTE: We must use a range of $r$ such that the wavefunction become negligible, and a large number of $r$ points, at least 1000, to ensure the numerical solutions stability as demonstrated in [Appendix Section 2.1](#Appendix_stability).*

 ### Energy Levels